2.7" Sparkling Botryoidal Rhodochrosite - Santa Eulalia, Mexico

 This is a gorgeous aggregations of sparkling rhodochrosite crystals that are tightly packed together, creating this salmon-pink botryoidal formation.
 The specimen was collected from the Santa Eulalia mining district of Chihuahua, Mexico and including the quartz encrusted matrix, measures 2.7" wide.
 There is a partially exposed crystal with rhombohedral cleavage, beneath the rhodochrosite.

-Rhodochrosite is a manganese carbonate mineral with them chemical composition MnCO3.
-The crystals typically have a pink-red coloration and cleaves with rhombohedral cleaving in three directions.
+Rhodochrosite is a manganese carbonate mineral with the chemical composition MnCO3.
+The crystals typically have a rosy pink to red coloration with rhombohedral cleaving in three directions.
 It forms from hydrothermal pockets and can be found as both crystals and in banded formations.
+Its color and occasional banding patterns make it a popular stone for faceting and cutting into cabochons.
+Premier specimens come from China, South Africa, Argentina, where it is the national mineral, and from the Sweet Home Mine in Alma, Colorado.

 SOLD